Khejarli massacre

-The Khejarli massacre occurred in September 1730 in Northern India, when 363 Bishnois were killed while trying to peacefully protect a grove of Khejri trees.
-The soldiers were sent by the Maharaja of Marwar, Abhai Singh to cut the trees in the village of Khejarli to provide wood for a new palace.
-The killings were carried out on the orders of his minister Giridhar Bhandari.
-The effort had a long term impact on environmental advocacy, and the massacre later became known as a precursor to the 20th century Chipko movement.
+The Khejarli massacre occurred in September 1730 in Northern India, when 363 Bishnois were killed while trying to peacefully protect a grove of Khejri trees from being chopped down on the orders of the Maharaja of Marwar, Abhai Singh.
+Abhai Singh had sent his soldiers to cut the trees in the village of Khejarli to provide wood for a new palace.
+The killings were carried out on the orders of his minister, Giridhar Bhandari.
+The effort had a long-term impact on environmental advocacy, and the massacre later became known as a precursor to the 20th-century Chipko movement.
 Due to the sacrifice of the protesters, the ruler took back his earlier order of felling trees.